sharetribe/flex-docs/src/docs/concepts-transactions/default-negotiation-process/index.md

 The customer can either accept the update or reject the new offer from _state/update-pending_.
 The operator can also accept an update to the offer.
-Accepting the offer transitions the transaction back to _state/offer-pending_ and the main price negotiation loop.
+Accepting the offer transitions the transaction back to _state/offer-pending_ and the main negotiation loop.

 ![Customer transitions around update offer](./update-offer-transitions-highlight-customer-path.png)